Kneckter/Rotomonitor/README.md

 This is a continuation of RDMMonitor by Chuckslove <https://github.com/chuckleslove/RDMMonitor>.
 We will continue to improve this repo where needed and keep it alive in his memory.

-RDMDeviceMonitor is a simple discord bot to monitor device status for Rotom <https://github.com/UnownHash/Rotom>.
+Rotomonitor is a simple discord bot to monitor device status for Rotom <https://github.com/UnownHash/Rotom>.

 <hr />